 My latest trip takes me to India, visiting namely Mumbai and New Delhi with a few stops in between.
 Was it a glitzy and relaxing holiday?
 Not exactly, I do recall a level of constant exhaustion without a doubt.
 Was it exciting?
 Absolutely!
-Discovering new fabrics, dealing with new suppliers and being immersed in a different country for just a few days, it fuelled me on this trip and others like it.
-Travelling alone isn’t always ‘fun’, you can miss having a companion to laugh with about the absurdities you’ve encountered…someone who you can muse with about a collection of fabrics – which one did they think was the most gorgeous?…but mostly you can miss companionship when they confirm it’s not just you feeling the effects of your laborious travels, ‘you’re in this together!’.
+Discovering new fabrics, dealing with new suppliers and being immersed in a different country for just a few days.
+Travelling alone isn’t always ‘fun’, you can miss having a companion to laugh with about the absurdities you’ve encoutered…someone who you can muse with about a collection of fabrics – which one did they think was the most gorgeous?…but mostly you can miss companionship when they confirm it’s not just you feeling the effects of your laborious travels, ‘you’re in this together!’.
 But I digress, I love travelling and for trips like this, I’m on a mission!

 It’s a relief when I finally take my seat on the plane.
-You know how it is, even going for the just a few days, there’s so much preparation and things to sort out at home before you can actually go on your trip.
+You know how it is, even going for just a few days, there’s so much preparation and things to sort out at home before you can actually go on your trip.
 Sitting in my assigned seat, I can breathe a sigh of relief, the family are prepared to take care of themselves and the business can handle itself while I am away.
-The trip to India was off to a great start, travelling via Singapore, I was able to sit, back, relax and enjoy some movies from a wide variety of choices.
+The trip to India was off to a great start, travelling via Singapore, I was able to sit back, relax and enjoy some movies from a wide variety of choices.
 All I needed was some popcorn and a choc top and I maybe wouldn’t have minded staying longer on board.
-Travelling via Singapore allows for a pleasant break in between flights to stretch your legs and refresh.
-I’d recommend anyone to watch the movies I watched, they were all lovely and engaging stories, The New Girlfriend (a French film); The Theory of Everything (based on the Stephen Hawkings life); and Into the Wild (starring Reese Witherspoon – spectacular scenery, and I can relate to such a theme the movie encounters wherein the protagonist’s throw themselves into the unknown, where challenges are met and they not only survive but thrive – displaying resilience and determination to achieve a goal…a bit like going into small business and manufacturing in a foreign country!)
+Travelling via Singapore allows for a pleasant break between flights to stretch your legs and refresh.
+I’d recommend anyone to watch the movies I watched, they were all lovely and engaging stories, The New Girlfriend (a French film); The Theory of Everything (based on the life of Stephen Hawkings); and Into the Wild (starring Reese Witherspoon – spectacular scenery, and I can relate to such a theme the movie encounters wherein the protagonist’s throw themselves into the unknown, determined to achieve their goal…a bit like going into small business and manufacturing in a foreign country!)

-I feel have accomplished a lot, but the journey doesn’t stop here.
-I continue on to New Dehli, catching an early 5am flight, ready to source fabrics from my regular supplier at these markets.
+I feel I have accomplished a lot, but the journey doesn’t stop here.
+I continue on to New Dehli, catching an early 5am flight, ready to source fabrics from my regular supplier.
 Like in Mumbai, I source a wide range of prints – some Moroccan inspired, peacock, animal and floral prints.
 The fabrics are silk crepe (just amazing), silk chiffon, poly chiffon and poly satin.
 Definitely, something for everyone and I am introducing a new Kaftan style which is sized, for my customers who want a kaftan, but a little more fitted.

-It was definitely a whirlwind of a trip, the pace is quite exhausting but well worth it – and we think you will too!
-Subscribe and keep an eye out on our Facebook page and Pinterest boards for the new additions and releases here at Laloom!
+It was definitely a whirlwind of a trip, the pace is quite exhausting but well worth it – and we think you will too!!